vandrela2/mob-exercise-fizz-buzz/README.md

 `[1, 2, "Fizz", 4, "Buzz"]`;

-Use the same approach as Part 1
+Use the same approach as exercise 1

-# Part 3
+# Exercise 3

 ## Add functionality to a UI using our new function

 We have a starter `index.html` file containing some of the elements we'll need for this exercise.

-In this part we'll only test new functions but not the frontend.
+In this exercise we'll only test new functions but not the frontend.

 We want to achieve the following goals: